The translation of this document is outdated.

 of rights.
 A local government uses its property and shall act

-with it in accordance with procedures laid down by law.
+with it in accordance with the procedures laid down in law.

-Local government property shall be utilised to satisfy the
+Local government property shall be used to satisfy the needs

-needs of residents of the relevant administrative territory
+of residents of the relevant administrative territory either by

-either by giving it for public use (roads, streets, public
+giving it for public use (roads, streets, public squares, parks),

-squares, parks), or by establishing institutions and local
+or by establishing institutions and local government capital

-government capital companies that ensure the rights of residents
+companies that ensure the rights of residents and provide them

 [17 February 2005]